 Cancer cells sometimes use checkpoints to hide from your immune system.

-Immunotherapy drugs called checkpoint inhibitors block checkpoints on cancer cells or T cells.
-These drugs help T cells find the cancer.
-Checkpoint inhibitors have been approved to treat several cancers, including bladder cancer, non-small cell lung cancer, melanoma, kidney cancer, head and neck cancer, and Hodgkin lymphoma.
+Immunotherapy drugs called checkpoint inhibitors block checkpoints on cancer cells to help T cells find the cancer.
+Checkpoint inhibitors treat several types of cancer, including bladder, colorectal, head and neck, kidney, liver, lung, lymphoma, melanoma, and stomach.

 Monoclonal antibodies.
 Your immune system makes proteins called antibodies to help it spot invaders like bacteria and viruses.
 Each antibody seeks out another protein, called an antigen, on the surface of an invading cell.